urbanopt/urbanopt.github.io/README.md

 The `DefaultPostProcessor` reads these feature reports and aggregates them to create a `ScenarioReport`.

-#### Example _ post processing an added feature report attribute :
+### Example _ post processing an added feature report attribute :

-Lets now try a short example where a new attribute "number of ocuppant" is to be added to the feature_report and also to the post_processor.
+Lets now try a short example where a new attribute "number of ocuppants" is to be added to the feature_report and also to the post_processor.

-Below is the steps for this process:
+Below are the steps for this process:

 - clone the scenario-gem repository to your local machine
 - open the schema file and append the new property "number of occupants" to the properties inside the program component.